danielabar/meblog/src/markdown/they-dont-all-have-to-be-activerecord-models.md

 end
 ```

-To make this class useful, define attributes for all the fields that are needed for the customer form.
+Next, define attributes for all the fields that are needed for the customer form.
 Unlike with an ActiveRecord model, Rails doesn't create these automatically because there is no backing database table.
 Notice the attributes don't necessarily have to match columns in the `customers` table because this model is not attached to any table:

 ```ruby
 # app/models/customer_form.rb